Paragraph1148/LLM-Rewrite-Article/README.md

 The goal of this phase is to update existing articles by learning from similar articles that rank higher on search engines.

+---

+### Phase 3: Frontend

+A simple React-based frontend fetches articles from the backend APIs and displays both original and updated versions.
+The UI focuses on readability and responsiveness without unnecessary complexity.

+---

 #### High-level Flow

 1. Fetch original articles from the internal Articles API.